 - Money Advice for Kids For Every Age

 TEACHING KIDS AND TEENS ABOUT CREDIT CARDS

 WHAT IS THE RIGHT AGE TO START THE DISCUSSION?

-There is not really a “right” age to start educating your kids on this topic.
-However, it is very important that you do so when your kids are old enough to have their own checking account.
+There is not a “right” age to start educating your kids on this topic.
+However, it is imperative that you do so when your kids are old enough to have a checking account.
 Many kids will get one by the time they are 12 or 13.
 You may want to even hold onto the debit card until you have the chance to teach them about how it works (just avoid possible issues).

 You know your kids and how mature they are.
 If you feel that they are ready at age 10, then start the discussion.
 However, for other parents, the child will need to be a bit older before those talks commence.